Denali Expedition - West Buttress Overview

 A fortified high camp at the 17,000 foot level on Denali.
 AAI Collection

-The traverse to our final camp, Camp 4 (High Camp) at 17,200 feet, is one of the most beautiful climbs on Denali.
+at 17,200 feet, is for many people the aesthetic high point of the expedition.
 We follow a steadily narrowing crest and at times move between and around a series of magnificent, pointed granite gendarmes up to fifty feet high.
 The climbing is never steeper than 35 degrees, but the exposure is very significant and requires caution as we move up a route that in some sections is reduced to ledges six feet wide.
 Further east the ridge finally begins to merge with the main part of the Denali massif, and there we establish camp in a basin just below Denali Pass, the low point between Denali's higher south summit and lower, 19,470-foot north peak.
 From this point we will climb to the summit in a single day.
+Camp 4 (High Camp)

 AAI Denali Team #2 reaching the summit.
 Denali is the highest mountain in North America and one of the Seven Summits.
 Video footage by Kevin Harker.